Tessa’s Recipe Rundown

 Check out my Fresh vs. Canned Pumpkin article for the differences between using fresh pumpkin puree, regular canned pumpkin, and organic canned pumpkin.

-- Be sure to top the pie with the whipped cream no more than a few hours before serving so it looks its best.
+- Be sure to top the pie with the whipped cream no more than a few hours before serving.

 - The whipped cream will begin to deflate and weep if topped too far in advance.

-- You can also use stabilized whipped cream if you need to make this pie completely in advance or if you’re traveling with it.
+- You can also use stabilized whipped cream if you need to make this pie further in advance or if you’re traveling with it.

 - I love to garnish the pie with a sprinkling of ground cinnamon, or even a sprinkle of ground Biscoff cookies, for a beautiful presentation.